shstrophies/SHSTrophies/README.md

 # Backend:
 - find out the structure of the spreadsheet and format of the database (Ujjwal & Carolina)
+  - remove row ID from spreadsheet and fix seedDatabaseWorker.java

 - download images in case wifi is slow?
 (Ujjwal & Carolina)
 - add more search capability especially with homepage (Shayan)
   - homepage searching